ArsenVasilyan/arsenvasilyan.github.io/_pages/about.md

+---
+permalink: /
+title: "Welcome!"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

-I'm currently a graduate student in the Department of Computer Science at Massachusetts Institute of Technology.
+I'm currently a PhD student in the Department of Computer Science at Massachusetts Institute of Technology, advised by Jonathan Kelner and Ronitt Rubinfeld.
+I am graduating in Spring 2024, and currently applying for postdocs.
 My scientific research interests include:
 * Computational learning theory
 * Distribution learning and testing
 * Computational statistics